open-fred/cli/README.rst

 .. end-badges

-"The open_FRED command line interface and other tools for working with open_FRED data."
+"The open_FRED command line interface and other tools for working with databases containing open_FRED data."

 * Free software: BSD 3-Clause License

 Installation
 ============

+It's probably best to install the package into a `virtual environment`_.
+Once you've created a virtualenv, :code:`activate` it and install the package into it via

 ::